USC 101, 102, and 201

 Introduction to University Education

-- The adjustment from high school to college,
+- Adjustment from high school to college,

 - Academic expectations of a university student,

-- Assessment of one’s own personal goals and values,
+- Assessment of personal goals and values,

 - Exploration of careers and majors at NC State.